TUM-Dev/NavigaTUM/webclient/README.md

 │   │   └── logo.svg            # 🠔 Our Logo
 │   ├── components/ # 🠔 Vue components, which are used in views.
 │   ├── views/      # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
-│   ├── routes./      # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
+│   ├── router.ts   # 🠔 The views are parts of App.vue, which are loaded dynamically based on our routes.
 │   ├── App.vue     # 🠔 Main view
 │   └── main.ts     # 🠔 Inialization of Vue.js.
 This is the entrypoint of our app, from which App.vue and associated Views/Components are loaded
 ├── vite.config.ts  # 🠔 Build configuration